Alexander Bullivant is an e-commerce webmaster and Managing Partner of Roxbourne.com. Tel: 01543-415423, email@example.com

 If you’re a manufacturer or distributor, you may wish to sell B2B and B2C with e-commerce.
 B2B e-commerce websites (distributor ecommerce) typically have a login to see prices and order.
 A lot cheaper, more efficient and effective than having and maintaining a paper catalog.

 British businesses have distinct global advantages when selling online.
-Our language is international, our domestic ecommerce market is very mature and trusting, and our businesses are on the whole trusted more when compared to online business based in other parts of the world.
-We have reliable delivery services, consumer protection laws, widespread broadband and 10’s of millions of relatively well-off people regularly shopping-online.
+Our language is international, our domestic ecommerce market is very mature and trusting, and our businesses on the whole are trusted more when compared to online businesses based in other parts of the world.
+We have reliable delivery services, consumer protection laws, widespread broadband and 10s of millions of relatively well-off people regularly shopping online.
 However, you still need to effectively compete.